Bikoil/Lua-stuff/README.md

 - For testing my lua files before putting them into the main branch

-# Why am i making this?

-- mostly as a fun personal project.

-# where do i run my code?
+# Where do i run my code?

-- I run my code on replit as the project has some elements from its AI.
+- I run my code on replit as the project has some elements from its AI, I also use Termux and other types of terminal emulators.

 # Where are the places that this is hosted in
 *Keep in mind that github is more up to date than any of the others.*